 Although families used to participate in the tradition of being given the key to the house, this is no longer common.
 It is common for party guests to finish "Happy Birthday to You" and then say "Hip Hip Hooray" three times.

 These are just a few of the many birthday traditions found around the world.
 Each country has unique ways to celebrate birthdays and each region adds its own touch.
-Each family breaks it down even more with specific family traditions and special memories unique to that family.
+Individual families break it down even more with specific traditions and special memories unique to that family.
 How can you implement some of these ideas into your celebrations to make your birthday parties unique?